Take the First Step Toward Your Welding Career Now!

 Basics of Arc Welding

 Arc welding melts metal with electricity to fuse workpieces together.
 Equipment necessary to perform this process is limited, meaning, you don’t need a bunch of tools and gear to get started.
 You’ll work with either a DC or an AC power source, and potentially, a shielding gas.
-Thanks to the conservative amount of hardware and pretty clear-cut technique, arc welding is one of the most straightforward types of welding to learn.
+Thanks to the conservative amount of hardware and a pretty clear-cut technique, arc welding is one of the most straightforward types of welding to learn.

 A Staple in the Trade